 Initial recognition and measurement

-Financial liabilities are initially recognised at fair value plus any transaction cost that am attributable to the acquisition of the financial liabilities except financial liabilities at fair value through profit or loss which are initially measured at fair value.
+Financial liabilities are initially recognised at fair value plus any transaction cost that are attributable to the acquisition of the financial liabilities except financial liabilities at fair value through profit or loss which are initially measured at fair value.

 Subsequent measurement